mikepthomas/projects/_posts/printer-am8.md

 date: 2022-05-28
 lastmod: 2025-07-04T15:47:04.144Z
 author: Mike Thomas
 description: The AM8 is a drop in replacement for the frame on the Anet A8.
-However I will be upgrading to a metal frame with CoreXZ kinematics using the AM8 Switchwire Mod.
+However I will be upgrading to a metal frame with CoreXZ kinematics using the AM8 Switchwire mod.
 preview: /assets/blog/printer-am8/printer-am8-hero.jpg
 slug: /projects/printer-am8
 related: